plentymarkets/plentyshop-pwa/guide/how-to/homepage.md

 1. Go to **Item » Category**.
 2. Create a new category.
 3. In the category, open the **Template** tab.
 4. Enter your homepage information as described in the [Templates section](#templates).
+If you decide to use the recommended editor, copy your template by clicking on **Copy > Copy formatted**.
 5. **Save** the category.

 Carry out steps 4 and 5 for every language your shop offers.